kunal-visoulia/Diabetes-Onset-Detection-using-Deep-Learning-Grid-Search/README.md

 <img src="images/18.png" height="330px"/><br/>
 .* = element wise multiplication; red shows vectorized implementation(automatically does an update for all values of i and j.)<br/>
 There is no delta<sup>1</sup> term, because the first layer corresponds to the input layer and that's just the feature we observed in our training sets, so that doesn't have any error associated with that.
+>**Note for me**:And by the way, so far I've been writing the delta values only for the hidden units, but excluding the bias units.
+Depending on how you define the backpropagation algorithm, or depending on how you implement it, you know, you may end up implementing something that computes delta values for these bias units as well.
+The bias units always output the value of +1, and they are just what they are, and there's no way for us to change the value.
+And so, depending on your implementation of back prop, the way I usually implement it, I do end up computing these delta values, but we just discard them, we don't use them because they don't end up being part of the calculation needed to compute a derivative

 <img src="images/19.png" height="330px"/><br/>
 The case of j equals zero corresponds to the bias term so when j equals zero that's why we're missing is an extra regularization term.